Zumba: Video games

 In 2010, Zumba released its first fitness video game—Zumba Fitness—on 30 November 2010 for the PlayStation 3 and Xbox 360 (on Epic Games' Unreal Engine 3), selling 3 million copies by August 2011.
 It was followed by Zumba Fitness 2, released in November 2011, with a similar game released on the Xbox 360 as Zumba Fitness Rush in February 2012.
 In October 2012, Zumba Fitness Core was released for the Wii and Xbox 360, including new features such as nutrition tips and the ability to set personal goals.

 Zumba Fitness: World Party was released on 5 November 2013, featuring a new "World Tour" mode that unlocks songs from seven global destinations as a player progresses, as well as authentic customs, local rhythms and native dance styles.
 The game was followed a couple weeks later by Zumba Kids on 19 November 2013.

 On 19 November 2019, Zumba Burn It Up! was released by 505 Games and Sega in Japan and certain countries (digital only) for the Nintendo Switch, as the first Zumba game in six years.

 Bans

-In 2013, the Rabbinical Court of the Ashkenazi Community in the Haredi city of Beitar Illit ruled against Zumba held with a female instructor and all-female participants.
-The Court said, in part: "Both in form and manner, the activity [Zumba] is entirely at odds with both the ways of the Torah and the holiness of Israel, as are the songs associated with it."

 In June 2017, Zumba was banned in Iran for being un-Islamic.
+The ban applies to all public and private gyms, clubs, and classes, and is enforced by the country’s sports federations and religious leaders.
+Instructors have faced arrests for teaching Zumba, and the American company behind Zumba Fitness has revoked permits for instructors in Iran, citing both the ban and U.S. trade sanctions.
 In August 2017, six people were arrested after being accused of "trying to change lifestyles" by teaching Zumba.